 While creating a disassembly of a game, you may find that SkoolKit's suite of skool macros is inadequate for certain tasks.
-For example, the game might have large tile-based sprites that you want to create images of for the HTML disassembly, and composing long #UDGARRAY macros for them or defining a new sprite-building macro with the @replace directive (see Defining macros with @replace) would be too tedious or impractical.
+For example, the game might have large tile-based sprites that you want to create images of for the HTML disassembly, and composing long #UDGARRAY macros for them or defining a new sprite-building macro with the #DEFINE macro would be too tedious or impractical.
 Or you might want to insert a timestamp somewhere in the ASM disassembly so that you (or others) can keep track of when your ASM files were written.